aaltonewmedia/learn.newmedia.dog/content/about/_index.md

 I teach at the Master's Programme in Art & Media, major in New Media, there are two ways to become a student:

-- Apply directly to our [MA studies](https://www.aalto.fi/en/study-options/masters-programme-in-art-and-media-new-media)
+- If you already have a bachelor's degree: Apply directly to our [MA in Art and Media, New Media](https://www.aalto.fi/en/study-options/masters-programme-in-art-and-media-new-media)
-- Apply first to the [Bachelor's Programme in Design](https://www.aalto.fi/en/study-options/bachelors-programme-in-design) and continue to our MA programme afterwards.
+- If you do not have a bachelor's degree: Apply first to the [Bachelor's Programme in Design](https://www.aalto.fi/en/study-options/bachelors-programme-in-design) and continue to our MA programme afterwards.

 ## I'm not your student, but the site helped me a lot.
 How can I thank you?